scikit-learn-contrib/radius_clustering/README.md

 - Supports radius-constrained clustering
 - Provides options for exact and approximate solutions

+## Roadmap

+- [ ] Version 2.0.0beta:
+    - [x] Add support for custom MDS solvers
+    - [ ] Improve documentation and examples
+    - [ ] Add iterative algorithm in both exact and approximate versions, which will allow to use the package in a more flexible way, especially when not knowing the radius beforehand.
+    - [ ] Add more examples and tutorials

 ## Installation

 You can install Radius Clustering using pip: